 The Oslo Opera House is one of the defining modern landmarks of the Norwegian capital.
-Opened in 2008 and designed by Snøhetta, it rises from the edge of the Oslofjord in Bjørvika with a sloping white-marble roof that visitors can walk across, giving the whole building the look of a glacier or iceberg emerging from the water.
+Opened in 2008 and designed by Snรธhetta, it rises from the edge of the Oslofjord in Bjรธrvika with a sloping white-marble roof that visitors can walk across, giving the whole building the look of a glacier or iceberg emerging from the water.
 Its mix of stone, glass, oak, and aluminium has made it one of the most recognisable pieces of contemporary architecture in Scandinavia.

-As a screen location, the Oslo Opera House has been used in 22 July, The Snowman, The Worst Person in the World and Tenet.
-All three productions are listed by the Norwegian Film Commission as having filmed at the site, though the building is used in very different ways depending on the film.
+As a screen location, the Oslo Opera House has been used in Pax (2011), 22 July, The Snowman (2017), The Worst Person in the World (2021) and Tenet (2020).

 In Tenet, the Opera House roof is used in the scene where the Protagonist meets Neil and explains the scale of what they are up against.
-The broad white surface and open views across the harbour give the sequence a clean, futuristic feeling that fits the film’s cool and controlled visual style.
+The broad white surface and open views across the harbour give the sequence a clean, futuristic feeling that fits the filmโs cool and controlled visual style.

-In The Snowman, the Opera House forms part of the film’s Oslo backdrop, helping place the story in the city’s newer waterfront districts.
-The building contributes to the film’s cold, polished urban atmosphere, contrasting with the darker and more disturbing elements of Harry Hole’s investigation.
+In The Snowman, the Opera House forms part of the filmโs Oslo backdrop, helping place the story in the cityโs newer waterfront districts.
+The building contributes to the filmโs cold, polished urban atmosphere, contrasting with the darker and more disturbing elements of Harry Holeโs investigation.

 In 22 July, the Opera House is one of the real Oslo locations used to ground the film in the city after the attacks.
 Here the building functions less as a dramatic set-piece and more as a recognisable modern landmark within the wider portrait of Oslo.

 In The Worst Person in the World, the Oslo Opera House appears in the background during the scene where Julie and Eivind stand by a tree and kiss.
 Here the building is not used as a major set-piece, but as part of the emotional geography of Oslo itself.
-Its presence in the background helps anchor the moment in the city and adds to the film’s distinctly Oslo atmosphere, where recognisable urban spaces quietly become part of the characters’ intimate lives.
+Its presence in the background helps anchor the moment in the city and adds to the filmโs distinctly Oslo atmosphere, where recognisable urban spaces quietly become part of the charactersโ intimate lives.
 The film is, of course, one of the key modern Oslo films, directed by Joachim Trier and released in 2021.

 Tenet (2020)